RmarzooqUR/prototypeAllotment/README.md

 To run the server on your localhost

+you should have `python virtualenv` installed on you `linux` environment

 clone this repo in your computer , cd into that directory.

 enable the virtual environmrnt with